MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/resource-utilization-report.md

 ### Resource metrics

 Shows the breakdown of KPIs for each resource, including number of bookings, utilization percentage, work time, travel time, break time, and idle time.
-Year over year (%) compares the resource utilization of the selected year to the year befores.
+Year over year (%) compares the resource utilization of the selected year to the year before.

 <!--